franklincutamora/lmjava/README.md

 <div>
 	<h1>Employee CRUD (Java and MySQL)</h1>
 	<br>
-	This is a simple CRUD application using Java and Mysql database.
+	This is a simple Employee CRUD application using Java and Mysql database.
 	<br>
 	<h3>To Run this application on your computer, please do the following:</h3>
 	<ol>